 Rouhani Criticizes U.S. Move To Sanction Iran's Foreign Minister

-Iran's President Hassan Rouhani lashed out at new U.S. sanctions imposed on the country's foreign minister, calling the Trump administration move "childish."
+Iranian President Hassan Rouhani lashed out at new U.S. sanctions imposed on the country's foreign minister, calling the Trump administration move "childish."

-On Wednesday, U.S. Treasury Secretary Steve Mnuchin announced sanctions on Iranian Foreign Minister Mohammad Javad Zarif, blocking him from doing business with Americans and restricting his access to any property he might have in U.S. jurisdictions.
+On Wednesday, U.S. Treasury Secretary Steven Mnuchin announced sanctions on Iranian Foreign Minister Mohammad Javad Zarif, blocking him from doing business with Americans and restricting his access to any property he might have in U.S. jurisdictions.
 The move is seen as part of the administration's ratcheting up of pressure on Iran amid increased tensions between the two countries.

 "They have started doing childish things," Rouhani said in a speech in the western city of Tabriz, in Azerbaijan province, according to The Associated Press.

-"Every day they claim: 'We want to negotiate with Iran, without any pre-conditions'.
+"Every day they claim: 'We want to negotiate with Iran, without any pre-conditions.'
 And then they put sanctions on the country's foreign minister," Rouhani said.

 In announcing the sanctions on Zarif, Mnuchin said the foreign minister "spreads the regime's propaganda and disinformation."